-k.
-Coordination with Other New York Energy Efficiency Programs and Program Administrators services (including electric efficiency initiatives) available to customers through additional measures included in NYSERDA's overall portfolio of energy efficiency programs.
+Distribution has contracted with NYSERDA to administer LIURP.
+This contractual relationship provides NYSERDA with the opportunity to coordinate LIURP with additional services (including electric efficiency initiatives) available to customers through additional measures included in NYSERDA's overall portfolio of energy efficiency programs.